Wednesday, October 25, 2023

 The Adonis connection also means this region's version of Astarte might be the version who became Aphrodite after entering Greece through the Southern Peloponnese.
 The same region of Greece said to have been colonized by Danoi/Danaans, but I doubt they left much a permanent genetic impact there being not it's first residents and then later conquered by the Dorians.

 There are other Maronite populations in Lebanon further south closer to Sidon and the border with Israel.
 For those who view the Leshem taken over by Danites in Joshua 19:47 as separate from Laish and closer to Sidon it could be around here.
-There used to be a Maronite population in the Golan Heights as well, meaning traditional Tel-Dan with Dan isn't entirely wrong.
+There used to be a Maronite population in the Golan Heights as well, meaning identifying traditional Tel-Dan with Dan isn't entirely wrong.

-Before 1948 there were two Maronite Towns in Israel proper, both way up north just south of the border with Lebanon.
+Before 1948 there were two Maronite Towns in Modern Israel proper, both way up north just south of the border with Lebanon.
 Kafr Bir'im and Jish.
 Mainstream Historians believe this area became Maronite after some Maronites migrated south during the Ottoman period and that these cities were Muslim for about a Millennium, but in my view no solid evidence they were ever Muslim exists.

 Kafr Bir'im is north of a Mountain in Israel called Mount Meron, I think that is where the name Maronite actually came from and thus they were always connected to that mountain somehow.
 Other theories on the origin of the name I think are folk etymology.